 - And it’s not something you set and forget.

 An MVP is a process that you repeat over and over again.
-At the core of the MVP development stage lies the idea of creating a product with only the essential features that should be enough to make that product functional.
-Later, when early adopters try the product, the product owner collects user feedback to make further integrations based on the needs of the target audience.
+At the core of the MVP development stage lies the idea of creating a product with only the essential features that should be enough to make that product functional and start gathering user feedback.
+Later, when early customers try the product, the product owner collects user feedback to make further integrations based on the needs of the target audience.

 Based on feedback analysis, you can make an informed decision about the product's future: either scale up with the client's needs in mind or shut the project down at an early stage if the product doesn't appeal to its target audience.